omyllymaki/shifting-peaks/README.md

 In both stages we are looking minimum residual sum of squares by changing correction model parameters and doing NNLS fit afterwards.
 This process is repeated iteratively.
 Accepted solution is the one which produces minimum residual sum of squares.
-At high level, the process can be described by following
+At high level, the process can be described as follows:
-pseudocode:

 Loop:
 - Update correction model parameters, using grid search or optimization method